Sufferal/vim/README.md

 ### Insert Mode
 - `i` - Insert text before the cursor
+- `I` - Insert text at the start of the line
 - `a` - Insert text after the cursor
+- `A` - Insert text at the end of the line
 - `o` - Insert text on the next line
 - `O` - Insert text on the previous line
 - `Esc` or `Ctrl + C` - Exit insert mode